Command Palette

 Release 01

 The first tranche was cleared for release on May 8, 2026.
-Its CSV lists 162 records: 120 PDF rows, 28 video rows, and 14 image rows.
-The named agencies are the Department of War, FBI, NASA, and Department of State, with four rows carrying no agency value in the CSV.12
+PURSUE Release 01 comprises 162 records: 120 PDFs, 28 videos, and 14 images.
+The named agencies are the Department of War, FBI, NASA, and Department of State, with four records carrying no agency attribution.1

 The Department of War describes the tranche as unresolved material.
 In the page's own framing, these are cases where the government could not make a definitive determination about the reported phenomena, whether because of limited data, incomplete reporting, or other evidentiary limits.
 The page also publishes a statement attributed to Secretary of War Pete Hegseth, who framed the release as part of a broader transparency effort and said the files had previously been held behind classification.1